eni6ma/Fundamental-Cryptography/Flow.md

             c8["Refers to the method of claim 1"] end
         subgraph "Specification"
-            c9["The pseudo-random generator is detailed as a linear feedback shift register with n-bit output, coupled with a look-up table for pathway selection control signals"] end
+            c9["The pseudo-random generator is detailed as a linear feedback shift register with n-bit output"] end
         c8 --> c9
     end